EASYTOOLSCIENCE/OAuth_flask/README.md

 Register and Login routes build with the library FLASK and connect to PostgreSQL

 ## Take On the project
-  Make sure you have python installed
+  - Make sure you have python installed
-  Clone the project
+  - Clone the project

     git clone https://github.com/EASYTOOLSCIENCE/OAuth_flask/new/initial

-  Decompress and go in the folder
+  - Decompress zip file and go in the folder

 ### Advise: Create a virtual environment and activate the environment
   On Windows